Failing to file Form 5471 triggers an automatic $10,000 penalty per foreign corporation, per year, rising to $60,000 if you ignore an IRS notice.

 The first two penalties are information penalties, which apply even if you do not owe any tax.
 The Accuracy Related Penalty under Section 6662 applies when mistakes on your return result in an underpayment of tax.

-The penalty is equal to 20% of the portion of the tax that was underpaid.
+The penalty equals 20% of the portion of tax that was underpaid.
+It can be triggered by:

 This penalty is in addition to the information penalties ranging from 10,000 to 60,000 dollars, creating a situation where taxpayers can face significant combined fines for both filing and reporting errors.